 We made a quick trip to climb the observation tower at Mill Race Park before leaving town.
 Columbus offers miles of bike trails and a variety of recreational parks.

-10 Columbus is centrally located to major cities.
+10 Columbus, Indiana is centrally located to major cities.

 Columbus is centrally located between Indianapolis, Louisville, and Cincinnati which made Columbus a great day trip.